TakingItCasual/easymc/docs/getting_started.rst

 By default, the script creates an instance which gets a different IP each time it's started, as this is the cheaper option (see Costs_).
 To create an instance with an elastic IP address (a persistent IP), append :bash:`--elastic_ip` to the instance creation command.
+An elastic IP address can still be attached afterwards with the :bash:`address` subcommands (see Commands_).

 To handle non-persistent IPs, the script contains functionality to automatically update instance IPs in the the local Minecraft client's server list.
 The server list will be updated whenever either of the two following script commands are run::